Skip to main content

 Using Vault References

-harbor dock --name github --command npx \
+harbor dock --name my-server --command npx \

 --args @modelcontextprotocol/server-github \